 - Preheat a dutch oven over medium high heat

-- Add oil and let preheat2 tablespoon Oil
+- Add oil and let preheat2 tbsp Oil

 - Pat beef cheeks dry

-- Season with salt2 lbs beef cheeks, 1 tablespoon Salt
+- Season with salt2 lbs beef cheeks, 1 tbsp Salt

 - Sear until browned 3 to 5 minutes